9 Tips for Eating Healthy at Any Restaurant

 4. A green salad always works

 Order a green salad on the side.
 This fills you up without adding a lot of calories.
 Choose a light vinaigrette dressing or ask the waiter or waitress to serve the dressing on the side.
+But keep in mind to stay green – other salads might not be that healthy!

 5. Put your smartphone away